 This is important because the reasons that someone wouldn’t open your email include:

 – they never got it (most likely because it went into the spam folder or your email is being blocked)

-– they don’t remember requesting it and so either just deleted it, or ‘spammed’ it (clicked “this is spam”)
+– they don’t remember requesting it and so either just deleted it, or, worse, clicked “this is spam”